Denver CO Lawyers

 In June 2015, Governor John Hickenlooper of Colorado signed a bill to create a felony charge for a fourth drunk driving offense.
 Prior to this bill getting passed, it was possible to get an unlimited number of DUI convictions in Colorado without more than just incurring a brief stint in jail.
 Under this new law, a fourth drunk driving conviction would be subject to a felony and punishable up to six years in the pokey and with a penalty of up to a $500,000 fine.
 DUI charges in Colorado now have much harsher fines and punishments if convicted multiple times.

 The governor initiated this bill to discourage repeat DUI offenders from reaching the fourth offense along and to answer the cries of victims of DUI accidents and their family members.
 According to the governor, alcohol prevention programs and devices on cars often don’t work, and it’s just irresponsible for society to allow those folks to drive on the road.
 Moreover, police are allowed to search your devices in cases of suspected DUI incidents, further emphasizing the need for strict measures.
 Haggling out the details of the new bill took a lot of work for state lawmakers, but here are a few key points.
-Meanwhile, individuals facing DUI charges often seek the expertise of a Denver DUI defense lawyer to navigate the complexities of these new legal requirements.
+Meanwhile, individuals facing DUI charges often seek the expertise of a Denver DUI lawyer to navigate the complexities of these new legal requirements.

 The Felony Isn’t Mandatory At first glance, one would think that a felony would be mandatory for a four DUI conviction, but that’s not the case.
 Judges will retain discretion in determining punishments and sentences, allowing for differentiation between misdemeanor and felony charges.
 The new law requires that the judge must determine that incarceration is appropriate only when there is “unacceptable risk to public safety.”
 If this is determined, then a felony punishment is mandatory.